 Quiet influence at the core of Formula 1

 Following Mika Häkkinen’s success, fellow Finn Kimi Räikkönen followed by young superstars Lewis Hamilton and Sebastian Vettel shone as Dr Hintsa’s quiet influence underpinned their approach to racing.
 Lewis Hamilton’s recent victory in 2018 turned out to be the 13th World Drivers’ Championship for a Hintsa driver.

 Hintsa drivers have won the last nine World Drivers’ Championships in succession, but Hintsa’s depth extends much further than the biggest names.
-Over the past four seasons – the current era of the deeply impressive and efficient new hybrid engine regulations – every Formula 1 race has been won by a Hintsa-affiliated driver, along with a staggering 96% of the available podium places.
+Over the past five seasons – the current era of the deeply impressive and efficient new hybrid engine regulations – every Formula 1 race has been won by a Hintsa-affiliated driver, along with a staggering 96% of the available podium places.